-Upon the death of Ayn Rand, Barbara Branden recounts the story of her dealings with the enigmatic 20th-century philosopher and novelist.
-Barbara and her husband, Nathaniel Branden, meet Rand and her husband, Frank O'Connor, and immediately establish a rapport.
-Rand takes the youthful Nathaniel under her wing and begins to show an un-platonic interest in her protégé.
+Upon the death of Ayn Rand (Dame Helen Mirren), Barbara Branden (Julie Delpy) recounts the story of her dealings with the enigmatic twentieth century philosopher and author.
+Barbara and her husband, Nathaniel Branden (Eric Stoltz), meet Rand and her husband, Frank O'Connor (Peter Fonda) and immediately establish a rapport.
+Rand takes the youthful Nathaniel under her wing and begins to show a non-platonic interest in her protégé.
 Barbara must sit by as the two begin what becomes a long, tumultuous affair.

 Did You Know?

 This movie takes place in 1951, 1957, 1964, 1981, and 1982.
 See more